rails/rails/guides/source/form_helpers.md

 If `f` is an instance of `ActionView::Helpers::FormBuilder`, then this will render the `form` partial, setting the partial's object to the form builder.
 If the form builder is of class `LabellingFormBuilder`, then the `labelling_form` partial would be rendered instead.

-The form builder customizations do add indirection (and may seem like an overkill for the simple example above).
+Form builder customizations, such as `LabellingFormBuilder`, do hide the implementation details (and may seem like an overkill for the simple example above).
 Choose between different customizations, extending `FormBuilder` class or creating helpers, based on how frequently your forms use the custom elements.

 Form Input Naming Conventions and `params` Hash
 -----------------------------------------------